Marketing8 min read

 Neutral

 What your text sits on.
 What 80% of your page background looks like.
 Usually a cream, a warm white, an off black, or a soft gray.
 Not pure white.
-Pure white is harsh, generic, and a missed branding opportunity.
+Pure white (#FFFFFF) is harsh, generic, and a missed branding opportunity.
+A cream like #FAF7F0 or a soft gray like #F4F4F5 reads as intentional and a little more expensive at zero extra cost.
+Your neutral is the most-used color on every page, so it does more branding work than founders expect.

 Accent

 The "look at this" color.
 Used on buttons, sale tags, hover states, links.
 Usually a saturated jolt that contrasts your primary and neutral.
-Picking the wrong accent is the most common palette mistake.
+The accent is the only color whose job is to make people click, so it has to be loud and it has to be readable.
+Picking the wrong accent is the most common palette mistake, and we will cover why below.

 Support

 That is the entire system.
 Four roles, four colors.
-Maybe a fifth if you need a "successful" green or "error" red.
+Maybe a fifth if you need a "success" green or "error" red for forms and order confirmations.
 Anything else is bloat.
+A brand with eleven colors does not look richer.
+It looks unsupervised.

 How to actually pick the four

 The internet is full of color theory guides that explain analogous, complementary, and triadic schemes.
-You do not need them.
-Here is a simpler process that gets you ninety percent of the way.
+You do not need them to ship.
+Here is a simpler process that gets you ninety percent of the way in under an hour.

 Step one.
 Pick your primary first.
 What feeling is the brand for?
 Calm and premium?
 Try a deep navy, a forest green, or a charcoal.
 Energetic and bold?
 Try a saturated orange, a cobalt blue, a bright coral.
 Soft and warm?
 Try a dusty rose, a sage green, a butter yellow.
+Earthy and natural?
+Try a clay terracotta, an olive, a muted ochre.
 Pick one.
 Commit.
+Do not move on until you have a single primary you would defend.

 Step three.
 Pick your accent by contrast.
-Look at your primary on color wheel.
+Look at your primary on a color wheel.
 Roughly opposite is your accent.
 Navy primary plus warm yellow accent.
 Forest green primary plus coral accent.
 Dusty rose primary plus deep teal accent.
-This is the part where most founders panic.
+This is the part where most founders panic and reach for "a slightly different shade of the primary."
+That produces a button nobody notices.
 The fix is contrast, not similarity.
+The accent should look like it does not belong, in a good way.

 The accessibility test